-The way your baby cries can tell you how the baby is feeling.
+The way your baby cries can tell you how he or she is feeling.
 It can also alert you to the baby’s needs.
-This sheet will help you understand what it means when your baby cries, and what you can do to help.
+This sheet will help you understand what it means when your baby cries and what you can do to help.

 It’s normal for babies to cry.
 Sometimes the baby just wants to be held.
 But if the crying doesn’t stop, look for a cause.
 Common causes of crying include: